Games for Retrieve Foundations

 I have been asked many times HOW I teach a Retrieve.

-Over the next few weeks and months, I am planning on posting a series of videos of Karrde as he learns a retrieve.
+The following are a series of videos of Karrde as he learns a retrieve.
+These are the foundation steps before any other retrieve skills are added.
 The videos will also appear on the Debby Quigley Facebook page.
-The processes will go from teaching games to the more formal DB retrieve.

 Once Karrde has learned all the games, has desire for the DB, and understands how to grab toy/treat and return to me, I will begin a more FORMAL Retrieve Training or start to teach Karrde how to take, hold and pick up the DB.